wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.0.9 =
+= 3.0.10 =
-Bug fix: viewing the details of a title experiment throwed (sometimes) an exception.
+If user's account has been activated (after being deactivated), accessing My Account settings page removes the error message.